willyyeremi/unilever-scraping-rest-api/README.md

-# Unilever Scrapper: REST API v1
+# Unilever Scraping: REST API v1
-This project for doing CRUD operation scrapped or processed data in database.
+This project is for doing CRUD operations on scraped or processed data in the database.

+## Precaution
-Just run run.bat to set up the API and run it.
+Run run.bat to set up the API requirement and run main.py.